yurybolbas/WP-SITA/readme.md

-Example for development and production configuraitons.
+Example for development and production webpack configuraitons.

 Install webpack locally to the project folder after cloning git project.